Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`"returned_ranges"`: Array of Object.
   For dense data, and sparse data of one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.

+Once the client has encountered an end-of-data-marker, any data not covered by any of the encountered slices are to be assigned the value :val:`null`.

 If the field :field:`"layout"` is :val:`"dense"` and :field:`"returned_ranges"` is omitted, then the client MUST assume that the data is a continuous range of data from the start of the array up to the number of elements given until reaching the end-of-data-marker or next-marker.
 If :field:`"returned_ranges"` is included and the client encounters a next-marker before receiving all lines indicated by the slice, it should proceed by not assigning any values to the corresponding items, i.e., this is not an error.